Morris C. Shumiatcher: Career

-Shumiatcher authored the 1947 Saskatchewan Bill of Rights, which was the model for the United Nations' Universal Declaration of Human Rights (1948) and the Canadian Bill of Rights (1960).
-The bill – the first of its kind in the British Commonwealth – codified the rights of due process, freedom of speech, freedom of religion, freedom of association, and freedom of the press, and included protections against discrimination.
+Shumiatcher drafted the 1947 Saskatchewan Bill of Rights, which was the model for the United Nations' Universal Declaration of Human Rights (1948) and the Canadian Bill of Rights (1960).
+The bill was the first of its kind in the British Commonwealth.
+It codified the rights of due process, freedom of speech, freedom of religion, freedom of association, and freedom of the press, and included protections against discrimination.
+The Saskatchewan Bill of Rights is still in force, as Part 2 of The Saskatchewan Human Rights Code, 2018.
 Shumiatcher included a protection against gender discrimination, but it did not appear in the final draft.
 However, the bill lacked an enforcement mechanism, making it "more a symbol than an instrument for defending human rights".

-In 1948 he was appointed to the Queen's Counsel, becoming the youngest person in the Commonwealth of Nations to receive that honor.
+In 1948, he was appointed King's Counsel by the government of Saskatchewan, becoming the youngest person in the Commonwealth of Nations to receive that honour.

 Shumiatcher left government employ in 1949 to start his own legal practice in Regina.
-Regarded as a "brilliant" lawyer, he specialized in labour, tax, and corporate law and argued numerous cases in constitutional law before the Supreme Court of Canada.
+Regarded as a brilliant lawyer, he specialized in labour, tax, and corporate law and argued numerous cases in constitutional law before the Supreme Court of Canada.
 His appeal on behalf of Eleanor Ellen Farr in Farr v.
-Farr (1984) led to changes in Canada's matrimonial property law.
+Farr in 1984 led to changes in Canada's matrimonial property law.
 He represented Joe Borowski before the Supreme Court of Canada in the latter's 1980s challenge to the constitutionality of abortion law; the court declared the case moot in 1989.